ReanSchwarzer1/ComprehensivePauschLabResources/README.md

 <html>
 <body>
 <h1 align="center"> Comprehensive Pausch Lab Resources </h1>

 <h2 align="center"> A comprehensive collection of resources for various domains under Pausch Lab. </h2>
+<h2 align="center"> Contributing </h2>

+If you'd like to add a repository to the list, please [create an Issue](https://github.com/ReanSchwarzer1/ComprehensivePauschLabResources/issues), or fork this repository and submit a pull request.

 <h2 align="center"> YouTube channels that talk about Game Design. </h2>